Compare the Pair: Rotated vs. Unrotated Surface Codes at Equal Logical Error Rates

-where the error dimension $d_e= d/2$ for even code distances and $d_e = (d+1)/2$ for odd code distances \cite{topological_quantum_memory, Fowler2012surfacecodestowardspracticallarge-scalequantumcomputation}.
+where the \textit{error dimension} is $d_e= d/2$ for even code distances and $d_e = (d+1)/2$ for odd \cite{topological_quantum_memory, Fowler2012surfacecodestowardspracticallarge-scalequantumcomputation}.
 The reasoning behind this is that $d_e$ errors aligned along a logical minimum-weight chain will cause the decoder's corrections to complete the chain, forming a logical error.

-The $p_L$ of a memory experiment is usually reported per $d$ rounds of stabiliser measurements as this is the number of rounds required for fault-tolerant merge and split operations when using lattice surgery for logical quantum computation \cite{latticesurgery} and reporting per round would result in an overestimate of the threshold \cite{Stephens2013}.
+The $p_L$ of a memory experiment is usually reported per $d$ rounds of stabiliser measurements as reporting per round would result in an overestimate of the threshold \cite{Stephens2013} and $d$ rounds is the number required for fault-tolerant merge and split operations when using lattice surgery for logical quantum operations \cite{latticesurgery}.

-Although the $|0\rangle_L$ ($|+\rangle_L$) state is a $+1$ eigenstate of $Z_L$ ($X_L$) and in the surface code is hence unaffected by single-qubit $Z$ ($X$) errors, both types of stabilisers must be measured in a memory experiment to realistically simulate error-mixing introduced by the stabiliser measurements and estimate the code's performance for an unknown state.
-For example, the measurement of X-type stabilisers to detect $Z$ errors can copy a single $X$ error to two or more data qubits.
+Although the $|0\rangle_L$ ($|+\rangle_L$) state is a $+1$ eigenstate of $Z_L$ ($X_L$) and in the surface code is unaffected by single-qubit $Z$ ($X$) errors, both types of stabilisers must be measured in a memory experiment to estimate the code's performance for an unknown state and realistically simulate the error-mixing they introduce.
+For example, the measurement of X-type stabilisers to detect $Z$ errors can copy a single $X$ error to multiple data qubits.
 While the $Z$ errors would not affect the $|0\rangle_L$ state, the copied $X$ errors would.
-Furthermore, when a $Y$ error occurs it create correlations in the separate $X$ and $Z$ detector graphs.
-Uncorrelated decoders \cite{pymatchinghiggott2023sparse} treat these as separate $X$ and $Z$ errors and assume if a single-qubit error occurs with probability $p$ then a $Y$ error occurs with probability $p^2$.
-Correlated decoders have been shown to boost performance \cite{PalerFowler2023PipelinedcorrelatedMWPMrotatedunrotatedtoric}.
+Furthermore, if a $Y$ error occurs it creates correlations in the separate $X$ and $Z$ detector graphs.
+Uncorrelated decoders \cite{pymatchinghiggott2023sparse} treat these as separate $X$ and $Z$ errors and incorrectly assume if a single-qubit error occurs with probability $p$ then a $Y$ error occurs with probability $p^2$, because $Y = XZ$.
+Correlated decoders hence boost performance \cite{PalerFowler2023PipelinedcorrelatedMWPMrotatedunrotatedtoric, HoneycombGidney}.

-\subsection{CNOT Order and Hook Errors}
+\subsection{CNOT order and hook errors}